SCOPE OF THIS CHAPTER

 6. After the Hearing

 After the hearing the social worker should arrange an urgent Gateway Meeting to seek approval to issue Care Proceedings, where necessary.
-If a Strategy Discussion/Meeting has not already taken place, it should be held within two days of the making of the Order.
+If a Strategy Discussion/Meeting has not already taken place, it should be held within 2 days of the making of the Order.